-Instead of letting your credit score sink to the ocean floor, or paying people to do credit “repair”, there’s a simple solution that will greatly benefit both your credit AND you: focus on paying off your debt.
+You don’t have to let your credit score sink to the ocean floor or pay people to do credit “repair”.
+There’s a simple solution that will greatly benefit both your credit AND you: focus on paying off your debt.

 Making consistent, on-time payments that reduce your balance is a surefire way to help repair & improve your credit score.

 What is a credit score, and how is it calculated?

 Before we get into why paying off debt works to help repair your credit, let’s talk about the kinds of things that make up a credit score.
 It’s important to know that to understand just how paying off debt can help.

 Thanks to some excellent marketing, many people don’t realize that your credit score is about debt.
 It’s another way of saying “existing debt and potential new debt, plus how you act as a borrower.”
 That’s because credit is all about two things:

 - and how you’ve handled repaying money you’ve already borrowed

 Your credit scores are a shorthand way of telling potential lenders how good of a borrower you might be.
 (At the moment that they pull a score.)

 Two of the most commonly-referenced types of credit scores are FICO scores and VantageScore.
 (You have multiple credit scores, even multiple FICO scores, and they change constantly.)